 32. What About Love by Heart.
-Very tough choice here given all their hits including Alone and Never.
+Very tough choice here given all their hits, including Alone and Never.

 31. Strange Animal by Gowan.
 So maybe you’ve never heard of Lawrence Gowan.
 My junior and high school years were spent in Toronto and he was very big there.
 Today?
 Gowan is the lead singer for the Styx.

 30. Shine On by Chris de Burgh.
 I’m guessing you’ve never heard this song.
-I hear it repeatedly as the CTV television station in Canada used the chorus as its theme for the 1988 winter Olympics held in Calgary.
+I heard it repeatedly as the CTV television station in Canada used the chorus as its theme for the 1988 winter Olympics held in Calgary.
 I thought it was a specially made song for just before and after commercials.
 Nope.
 Turns out there’s a full version as well.

 29. Karma Chameleon by Boy George.
 Is there any other song of his that I should have chosen?
 Nope.

 26. Crying Over You by Platinum Blonde.
 BIG HAIR!
 Beat out Situation Critical and Somebody Somewhere.
 Birthday bonus: Platinum Blonde retweeted my tweet that I posted during my Zoom.

 25. What’s Love Got To Do With It by Tina Turner.
 We looked online and she’s turning 80 in a few months.
 Holy crap.

 24. Higher Love by Steve Winwood.
 Beat out Valerie and Back In The High Life Again.